Avoiding Cross-Contact In Your Kitchen

 Foods that cause allergic reactions are called allergens.
 Allergic reactions usually occur within a few minutes to hours after your child eats a food to which they are allergic.

-Precautions You Should Take to Avoid Allergic Reactions
+Precautions You Can Take to Help Prevent Allergic Reactions

 Cross-contact occurs when a food allergen comes in contact with food or an item not intended to contain that allergen.
 Small amounts of allergens can cause allergic reactions.

-There are several precautions you should take to avoid food mix-ups and accidental cross-contact.
+Sometimes cross-contact can occur when you are preparing food in your home.
+There are several steps you can take to help prevent food mix-ups and accidental cross-contact.

 Label Foods in Your Home as “Safe” or “Not Safe”